-This module describes the purpose of the objection and dispute resolution mechanisms, the grounds for lodging an objection to a gTLD application, the general procedures for filing or responding to an objection, and the manner in which dispute resolution proceedings are conducted.
+This module describes the purpose of the objection and dispute resolution mechanisms, the grounds for lodging a formal objection to a gTLD application, the general procedures for filing or responding to an objection, and the manner in which dispute resolution proceedings are conducted.

-This module also discusses the guiding principles, or standards, that each DRSP will apply in its decisions.
+This module also discusses the guiding principles, or standards, that each dispute resolution panel will apply in reaching its expert determination.

-All applicants should be aware of the possibility that an objection may be filed against their applications, and of the options available in the event of such an objection.
+All applicants should be aware of the possibility that an objection may be filed against any application, and of the options available in the event of such an objection.